matuteiglesias/journal/content/Dev/2023-10-21_Converted_Jupyter_Notebook_and_Analyzed_Afrobarome.md

 ## 📅 2023-10-21 — Session: Converted Jupyter Notebook and Analyzed Afrobarometer Data

-**🕒 21:40–22:20**
+**🕒 21:35–22:20**
 **🏷️ Labels**: Jupyter, Html Conversion, Afrobarometer, Data Analysis, Visualization
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

-### Session Goal
+**Session Goal:**
-The primary goal of this session was to convert a [[Jupyter]] notebook into an HTML format and to analyze Afrobarometer data for insights and visualization.
+The session aimed to convert a [[Jupyter]] Notebook to HTML format and analyze Afrobarometer survey data.

-### Key Activities
+**Key Activities:**
-- **[[Jupyter]] Notebook Conversion**: Utilized `jupyter nbconvert` to convert a [[Jupyter]] notebook (.ipynb) to an HTML file.
-This involved resolving compatibility issues between the `jinja2` library and `nbconvert` tool.
+- Converted a [[Jupyter]] Notebook to HTML using `jupyter nbconvert`, resolving compatibility issues with `jinja2`.
+- Successfully addressed syntax highlighting and accessibility warnings during the conversion.
+- Created a markdown description for visualizing Afrobarometer survey data across administrative levels.
+- Summarized Afrobarometer variables and datasets, providing insights and visualizations.
-- **Afrobarometer [[Data Analysis]]**: Created markdown descriptions for Afrobarometer maps and provided an overview of the variables and datasets.
-An email update was sent to Eric detailing the available datasets and visualizations.
+- Sent an email update to Eric with details on the Afrobarometer datasets, including a full dataset and a curated subset.

-### Achievements
+**Achievements:**
-- Successfully converted the [[Jupyter]] notebook '60 - Afrob.
-Exploration.ipynb' to HTML, addressing syntax highlighting and accessibility warnings.
+- Successfully converted the [[Jupyter]] Notebook '60 - Afrob.
+Exploration.ipynb' to HTML.
+- Resolved compatibility issues between `jinja2` and `nbconvert`.
-- Compiled and communicated a summary of Afrobarometer variables and datasets, enhancing understanding of geospatial distribution and data insights.
+- Packaged and communicated insights on Afrobarometer data to stakeholders.

-### Pending Tasks
+**Pending Tasks:**
-- Further exploration and refinement of Afrobarometer data visualizations may be needed for deeper insights.
+- Further exploration of Afrobarometer data for additional insights and visualizations.